-It is deeply troubling to note that most youth reported to RCY through the Office's Reviews and Investigations mandate in the form of critical injury or death reports - those experiencing crisis in their middle and adolescent years - have had harmful and traumatic experiences in their early years.80 Accumulated data from the critical injury and death reports show that crises escalate in youth between ages 14- and 18.
+It is deeply troubling to note that most youth reported to RCY through the Office's Reviews and Investigations mandate in the form of critical injury or death reports have had harmful and traumatic experiences in their early years.80

+Accumulated data from the critical injury and death reports show that crises escalate in youth between ages 14 and 18.
 This observation reflects the well-established insights into child and youth development across the early life-course, and an understanding of the profound importance of the early years, and that early experiences set the stage for life-long health and well-being.